stevelam123hk/showing-my-programming-skills-/README.md

 This repository is to show what I have learned in this few months.

-The Ipython notebooks I have uploaded:
+The IPython notebooks I have uploaded:

 1. Practice-Data-Wrangling
    - This practice is about how to clean the raw data by replacing the missing values by mean or most frequent value; also we can delete the whole rows or columns too many data are missing.